PandamanJs/Officalmasterfees/README.md

 # Master-Fees101

-A web application for managing school fees.
+A web application for paying school fees.

 ## Tech Stack